We’ve reviewed over 50+ fitness watches and fitness trackers for women to find the best available right now.

 The phone-watch connection also means that phone notifications appear on the fitness watch.

 Many of the latest fitness watches can also play and store music, make payments wirelessly directly from the watch, and have watch bands and watch displays that can be customized.

-What’s the difference between a GPS watch, sport watch, fitness watch, and fitness tracker?
+What’s the difference between a GPS watch, sports watch, fitness watch, fitness tracker, and activity tracker?

 A GPS watch syncs with GPS satellites to accurately track data for outdoor activities like running and walking.

-A fitness watch and sport watch are more or less the same thing.
-A more stylish design is usually common for a sport watch.
+A fitness watch and sports watch are more or less the same thing.
+A more stylish design is usually common for a sports watch.
 Ideally, both types of watches can be worn all day while exercising and for casual wear.

 A GPS watch and a fitness tracker can both be a fitness watch and a sports watch.
 But because a sports watch implies a classic or stylish look, usually a fitness tracker wouldn’t be thought of as a sports watch.